-As outlined under the terms of the Prospectus, the Fund may engage in efficient portfolio management techniques including Securities Financing Transactions such as securities lending agreements.
-The types of assets that may be subject to securities lending will be of a type, which is consistent with the investment policy of the Fund and as listed above under "Investment Policy".
+As outlined under the terms of the Prospectus, the Fund may use Securities Financing Transactions for the purposes of efficient portfolio management techniques only.
+The Fund may use securities lending, which is a Securities Financing Transaction pursuant to the SFTR, for the purposes of efficient portfolio management only.
+The Fund will not engage in total return swaps or other Securities Financing Transactions other than securities lending.
+The types of assets that may be subject to securities lending will be equities and equity-related securities, which is consistent with the investment policy of the Fund and as listed above under "Investment Policy".
 Assets subject to Securities Financing Transactions and collateral received are safe-kept by the Depositary.